Vj-r12/Credit-Card-Transactions-Data-Analysis/README.md

 Project Name: Credit Card Transactions Analysis.

-Project Description: This project uses SQL to analyse the data from credit card transactions datset.
+Project Description: This project uses SQL to analyse the data from credit card transactions dataset.
 The transactions details include the Id_no, city, date, card type, expenses type, gender, amount.
 This data is extracted from Kaggle and loaded into SQL.
 The data is then analyzed and visualized using PowerBI.

 Project Goals: